frugmen/frugmen/README.md

-I'm never one to half ass some shenanigans
+I've never been one to half ass shenanigans

 <!---
 frugmen/frugmen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.